tasmota/docs/Home.md

 Breaking change: tasmota-basic.bin is renamed to **tasmota-lite.bin**.
 Update your OtaUrl accordingly.

+:warning: :warning: :warning:
-:warning: This will be the only release that supports fallback from future release 8.0 which will be released in a few days.
+This will be the only release that supports fallback from future **release 8.0 and development versions 7.2.0.x** which will be released shortly.
 Tasmota v8.0 will have major changes in configuration code and layout which will completely break any downgrade to versions below v7.2.

 #### **5 MILLION**
 **2019-12-11**